adnanhussain98/aws-cloud-resume-challenge/README.md

 - *.adnanhussain.co.uk (the wildcard * is used to allow all the subdomains)

 This will generate some SSL certificates which I will be using in my CloudFront distribution.
 Update: As all my resources are in the London region (eu-west-2), I originally requested a certificate in that region but AWS requires you to have your certificates in N. Virginia (us-east-1) if you want to attach it to your CloudFront distribution.
-You won't be able to export the exisiting certificate but you will be fine to request a certificate in us-east-1 for the same domain name.
+You won't be able to export the existing certificate but you will be fine to request a certificate in us-east-1 for the same domain name.

 ## 6. DynamoDB

 As part of the AWS Cloud Resume Challenge, one of the requirements is to use IaC (Infrastructure as Code).
 We can use AWS' CloudFormation service but I have opted to use Terraform.
 It works well and the documentation is easy to follow.

 In this repo, you will see a folder named "dynamodb".
 This consists of Terraform code used to create a DynamoDB table and add an item into it.
-This setup is required as I will be creating a Lambda which will be updating the DynamoDB item each time a vistor views my website.
+This setup is required as I will be creating a Lambda which will be updating the DynamoDB item each time a visitor views my website.
 ![tf-image](https://user-images.githubusercontent.com/24739598/226211233-45197937-d5cd-4ce1-8af4-c752b0b4ed42.png)

 ## 7. JavaScript